near/docs/docs/bos/community/indexers.md

 }
 ```

 This editor with this code is part of the `indexingLogic.js` file that is selected.
-This logic in partiuclar will perform the filtering of blockchain transactions, tranforming and saving the data you specify to a GraphQL database you define in `schema.sql`.
+This logic in particular will perform the filtering of blockchain transactions, transforming and saving the data you specify to a GraphQL database you define in `schema.sql`.

 ### `schema.sql`